 11.2 Annual RSO Test

-At the conclusion of each Fiscal Year BPA shall perform an annual RSO test that compares (1) «Customer Name»’s annual Slice-to-Load for all months of the Fiscal Year with (2) «Customer Name»’s RSO for all months of the Fiscal Year.
+At the conclusion of each Fiscal Year BPA shall perform an Annual RSO Test that compares (1) the sum of «Customer Name»’s annual Slice-to-Load for all months of the Fiscal Year with (2) the sum of «Customer Name»’s monthly RSO for all months of the Fiscal Year.

+11.2.1 «Customer Name» shall pass the Annual RSO Test if either of the following conditions are met:

+(1) If «Customer Name»’s annual Slice-to-Load is greater than or equal to 90 percent of its annual RSO for the applicable Fiscal Year, then «Customer Name» passed the Annual RSO Test; or

+(2) If «Customer Name»’s: (A) annual Slice-To-Load is less than 90 percent of its RSO for the applicable Fiscal Year, and (B) the sum of its monthly ASOE for the applicable Fiscal Year is less than 110 percent of the sum of its monthly RSO for the applicable Fiscal Year, and (C) annual sum of its monthly Slice-To-Load is greater than 90 percent of its annual sum of its monthly ASOE for the applicable Fiscal Year, then «Customer Name» passed the Annual RSO Test.

+11.2.2 If «Customer Name» does not pass the Annual RSO Test, then BPA shall apply an Annual RSO Test failure charge and «Customer Name» shall pay such charge.
+BPA shall calculate «Customer Name»’s Annual RSO Test failure charge using one of the following calculations:

-If «Customer Name»’s annual Slice-to-Load does not equal or exceed 92.5 percent of its annual RSO for the applicable Fiscal Year then BPA shall apply an annual RSO test charge and «Customer Name» shall pay such charge.
-BPA shall calculate «Customer Name»’s annual RSO test charge by (1) multiplying the average of the monthly Failed RSO Rates during the Fiscal Year by the difference between 92.5 percent of «Customer Name»’s annual RSO and its annual Slice-to-Load, then (2) subtracting any monthly RSO test charges applied during the Fiscal Year.
-If the sum of the monthly RSO test charges during the applicable Fiscal Year is greater than the annual RSO test charge calculated in (1) above, then the annual RSO test charge shall be zero.
+(1) If the sum of «Customer Name»’s monthly ASOE for the applicable Fiscal Year is greater than 110 percent of the sum of its monthly RSO for the applicable Fiscal Year, then BPA shall calculate the Annual RSO Test failure charge by (A) multiplying the average of the monthly Failed RSO Rates during the Fiscal Year by (B) the difference between 90 percent of «Customer Name»’s annual RSO for the applicable Fiscal Year and its annual Slice-to-Load for the applicable Fiscal Year, then (C) subtracting any Monthly RSO Test failure charges applied during the Fiscal Year.
+If the sum of the Monthly RSO Test failure charges during the applicable Fiscal Year is greater than the Annual RSO Test failure charge calculated in (1) above, then the Annual RSO Test failure charge shall be zero.

+(2) If the sum of «Customer Name»’s monthly ASOE for the applicable Fiscal Year is less than 110 percent of the sum of its monthly RSO for the applicable Fiscal Year, then BPA shall calculate the Annual RSO Test failure charge by (A) multiplying the average of the monthly Failed RSO Rates during the Fiscal Year by (B) the difference between 90 percent of «Customer Name»’s annual ASOE for the applicable Fiscal Year and its annual Slice-to-Load for the applicable Fiscal Year, then (C) subtracting any Monthly RSO Test failure charges applied during the Fiscal Year.
+If the sum of the Monthly RSO Test failure charges during the applicable Fiscal Year is greater than the Annual RSO Test failure charge calculated, then the Annual RSO Test failure charge shall be zero.

-BPA shall notify «Customer Name» of the results of the annual RSO test no later than the 20th Business Day of October.
+11.2.3 BPA shall notify «Customer Name» of the results of the Annual RSO Test no later than the 20th Business Day of October.

 12. REVISIONS

-Revisions to this Exhibit M shall be by mutual agreement of the Parties.
+Revisions to this Exhibit M will be made by mutual agreement of the Parties.

 (PS«X/LOC»- «File Name with Path».docx) «mm/dd/yy» {Drafter’s Note: Insert date of finalized contract here}